-Activity Evidence that supports this approach Challenge number(s) addressed Reciprocal Reading interventions - English Lead and 2 LSAs to attend Reciprocal Reading training Education Endowment Foundation (EEF) research found that children in the targeted intervention made an average of +2 months' more progress in terms of reading comprehension and overall reading, the measure of attainment chosen for the trial.
-EEF results found signs of promise for Reciprocal Reading in both the targeted and whole- class interventions on outcomes for FSM-eligible pupils, suggesting the programme could help schools close the disadvantage gap.
-2,5 Maths Interventions Reasoning challenges to strengthen their understanding of mathematical concepts (Whiterose 2020) Teachers to engage with the most uptodate thinking from the Maths hub, utilising the inhouse expertise of Maths hub lead and EY/KS1 lead.
-EEF T&amp; L toolkit, teacher subject knowledge EEF T &amp;L toolkit, mastery teaching 2,5 SENDCo to support pupils who are PP and also SEN. SENDCo to co-ordinate and monitor impact of interventions Whilst the attainment and achievement of PP pupils is a collective responsibility, having a full time SENDCo will support further those pupils who are PP and SEND and will help support strategic decisions which can impact positively upon SEN pupils who are also PP. The role of the SENDCo will be to narrow this gap, supporting these pupils with their academic as well as social and emotional needs helping them work towards their potential.
-1,3,4
+Activity Evidence that supports this approach Challenge number(s) addressed Reading interventions by class teachers Education Endowment Foundation (EEF) research found that children getting reading interventions can make an average of +2 months' more progress in terms of reading comprehension and overall reading.
+2,5 Maths Interventions Reasoning challenges to strengthen their understanding of mathematical concepts (Whiterose 2020) Maths lead to attend Maths hub Teachers to engage with the most updated thinking from the Maths hub, utilising the inhouse expertise of Maths lead and EY/KS1 lead.
+EEF T&amp; L toolkit, teacher subject knowledge EEF T &amp; L toolkit, mastery teaching 2,5 SENDCo to support pupils who are PP and also SEN. SENDCo to co-ordinate and monitor impact of interventions Whilst the attainment and achievement of PP pupils is a collective responsibility, having a SENDCo will support further those pupils who are PP and SEND and will help support strategic decisions which can impact positively upon SEN pupils who are also PP. The role of the SENDCo will be to narrow this gap, supporting these pupils with their academic as well as social and emotional needs helping them work towards their potential.
+1,3,4 Purchase of standardised diagnostic assessments NFER Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 2,5

-Purchase of standardised diagnostic assessments NFER Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 2,5 Writing: develop teacher pedagogy through action research, focused in raising attainment in writing CPD for staff EEF T& L toolkit, teacher subject knowledge • Closing the writing gap, Alex Quigley 2,5 Self regulation, continue with implementation of the zones of regulation, Social and emotional learning, Evidence suggests that children from disadvantaged backgrounds have, on average, weaker Social and emotional skills at all ages than their more affluent peers.
+Writing: develop teacher pedagogy through action research, focused in raising attainment in writing CPD for staff EEF T& L toolkit, teacher subject knowledge • Closing the writing gap, Alex Quigley 2,5 Self regulation, continue with implementation of the zones of regulation, Social and emotional learning, Evidence suggests that children from disadvantaged backgrounds have, on average, weaker Social and emotional skills at all ages than their more affluent peers.
 These skills are likely to influence a range of outcomes for pupils: lower SEL skills are linked with poorer mental health and lower academic attainment.
 Social and emotional skills interventions in education are shown to improve Social and emotional skills and are therefore likely to support disadvantaged pupils to understand and engage in healthy relationships with peers and emotional self-regulation, both of which may subsequently increase academic attainment.
 1,3,4